drwatson1/configuration-extensions/README.md

 }
 ```

-The substitution works for all of nested options as well.
+The substitution works for all nested options including any types of mutable lists.
 So, this will work too:

 ```csharp
 public class MyServerOptions